James Jordan (dancer): Series 8 (2010)

-In the 2010 series, Jordan was partnered with comedian and psychologist Dr. Pamela Stephenson.
+In the 2010 series, Jordan was partnered with comedian and psychologist Pamela Stephenson.
 Despite competing at the age of 61, Pamela quickly defied all odds by topping the judges' leaderboard for the first three weeks of the competition, and for six weeks in total, a record for the series.
 In week 10, their Viennese Waltz received the first ever perfect 40 from the judges for the series.
 The pair made it to the Strictly final, and despite never being in the bottom two even once before and were the highest-scoring couple throughout the evening, they eventually finished in third place behind actress Kara Tointon and presenter and former gymnast Matt Baker.
 Pamela and James collected three perfect scores from the judges throughout the series, a record at the time they shared with Lisa Snowdon and Brendan Cole in series 6.